 Use a truck or trailer to haul a failed machine.
-Should it be necessary to tow it, provide for suitable danger signals as required by the local norms and regulations and observe recommendations given in the Operator's manual.
+Should it be necessary to tow it, provide for suitable danger signals as required by the local norms and regulations and observe recommendations given in the Operation and Maintenance Instruction Manual.
 Load/unload the machine on firm level ground providing safe support to the wheels of the truck or trailer.
 Use strong access ramps, with adequate height and angle.
 Keep the trailer flatbed free of mud, oil or slippery materials.
 Tie the machine securely to the trailer and block carriages and upperstructure.